 Do you take credit cards for adoption fees?

-We take all major credit cards (except for American Express), cash, personal checks and debit cards.
+We take all major credit cards, cash, personal checks and debit cards.
 For more detail on what the fee covers, visit the Adopt page.

 What are your requirements for adopting a pet?